Moana (character): Accolades

-Moana received a nomination for Best Animated Female from the Alliance of Women Film Journalists, tieing for the award with Judy Hopps from Zootopia.
+Moana received a nomination for Best Animated Female from the Alliance of Women Film Journalists, tying for the award with Judy Hopps from Zootopia.
 Additionally, Moana and Maui were nominated for Favourite Frenemies at the 2017 Kids' Choice Awards, losing the award to characters from Zootopia.
-Cravalho has also received and been nominated for several other awards including winning an Annie Award for Outstanding Voice Acting and being nominated for two Teen Choice Awards, winning one for Choice Breakout Movie Actress.
+Cravalho has also received and been nominated for several other awards including winning an Annie Award for Outstanding Voice Acting and a Kids' Choice Award for Favorite Female Voice from an Animated Movie as well as being nominated for two Teen Choice Awards, winning one for Choice Breakout Movie Actress.